6 Easy Steps to Cook Frozen Pizza

 Any frozen pizza of average size should be able to give you about 6 or 8 slices.
 And don’t worry if you don’t have access to a pizza cutter; even a sharp kitchen knife can get the job done.

 So, there you have it – six easy and quick steps for cooking frozen pizza.
-If you would like to learn more about this, check out this video.
+If you like to learn more about this, check out this video:

 Get High-Quality Pizza

-First things first; buy the best frozen pizza you can get.
-A high-end pizza will usually come with a slightly higher price tag, but will certainly set you up for a high-quality meal from the start.
-It would be difficult to improve a pizza that already was poor quality from the get go.
+The first order of business is to buy the best-frozen pizza you can get.
+A high-end pizza usually comes with a slightly higher price tag.
+But it will certainly set you up for a high-quality meal from the start.
+It would be difficult to improve a pizza that already was poor quality from the get-go.

 Add Seasoning